The Truth About Non Surgical Rhinoplasty After Surgery

-I recently posted to my Instagram account a patient’s before-and-after photographs showing a nonsurgical revision rhinoplasty using fillers.
-The patient wasn’t happy with her surgical rhinoplasty that was performed by another doctor.
+I recently posted to my Instagram account a patient’s before-and-after photographs showing a non surgical revision rhinoplasty using fillers.
+The San Francisco patient wasn’t happy with her surgical rhinoplasty that was performed by another doctor.
 She felt that the tip of her nose appeared “pinched” and the angles a bit exaggerated.
-She visited my office to see if we could improve the appearance, creating more natural, healthy looking contours.
+She visited my office to see if we could improve the appearance by creating more natural, healthy-looking contours.
 It took 3 separate treatments spread out over about a year, but the results were worth it.

-Some patients are unsatisfied with the appearance of their nose after surgical rhinoplasty but are hesitant about a second revision surgery.
-Fortunately, nonsurgical revision with filler can be a safe alternative with excellent outcomes for a couple of reasons.
+Some patients are unsatisfied with the appearance of their nose after surgical rhinoplasty, but are hesitant to undergo a second revision surgery.
+Fortunately, non surgical revision with filler can be a safe alternative with excellent outcomes for a couple of reasons.

-Revision rhinoplasty surgery can be more difficult and costly than initial surgery because of the higher medical risk.
-After the initial surgery there can be irregular scar tissue, changes in anatomy, as well as comprised blood flow/poor skin conditions after the initial surgery, adding additional challenges to surgery.
+Revision rhinoplasty surgery can be more difficult and costly than the initial surgery because of the higher medical risk.
+After the initial surgery there can be irregular scar tissue, changes in anatomy, as well as compromised blood flow/poor skin conditions, adding additional challenges to surgery.

 Patients can be concerned about undergoing general anesthesia and a long recovery process where it could take an additional 6 to 9 months for final results to be visible.